skaji/Command-Runner/README.md

 - keep

-    by default, if stdout/stderr is consumed, it will disappear.
-Disable this by setting keep option true
+    by default, even if stdout/stderr is consumed, it is preserved for return value.

-- on.stdout, on.stderr
+    You can disable this behavior by setting keep option false.

+- stdout / stderr

-    code refs that will be called whenever stdout/stderr is available
+    a code ref that will be called whenever stdout/stderr is available

 ## run